michaelskyba/hisshi/specification.md

 -
 	p "It's not 2024, and it's not September.
 Instead, it is over."
 ```

-The `-` character looks at the last statement made on the same line of
+The `-` character looks at the last statement made on the same level of
 indentation.
 Nesting works as expected.

 There are no explicit `if`, `elif`, or `else` keywords.